 The pilgrims gather from their journeying with the Pilgrim House gathering song to light the lamp of God’s peace in Christ.
 They share something of beauty, wonder, or mystery they experienced, witnessed or created from their pilgrimage.

 The pilgrims prepare and share a meal.

-The pilgrims celebrate the sacrament of solidarity, gathering near the pace lamp to partake of the abundance of Christ’s table.
+The pilgrims celebrate the sacrament of solidarity, savoring the abundance of Christ’s table.
 It is a rich sacrament, with breads, butters, honeys, and sparkling juices and wines.
 It is the fruit of the earth and a sign of love.